kimdurante/gis-workshop-waml-template/index.md

  * Shapefile

    Shapefile is a widely-used format for vector data which can be read by almost all GIS systems.
-Shapefiles are comprised of at least 3 parts with same filename prefix and the following extensions: *.shp*, *.dbf*, *.shx*.
-Other files, such as *.prj* or *.cpg* may be present.
+Shapefiles are comprised of at least 3 files with the same name and the following extensions: *.shp*, *.dbf*, *.shx*.
+Other files, such as *.prj*,*.cpg*, or *.shp.xml* may be present.
 All files must be saved in the same workspace (folder).

  * GeoTiFF

+GeoTIFF is format used for storing georeference and geocoding information in a TIFF file by tying a raster image to a space or map projection.
+GeoTIFFs must contain at least one file with the extension *.tif*.
+GeoTIFFs may be accompanied by other files with the same name and the following extensions: *.prj*, *.aux*, *.ovr*, *.tfw*.*.tif.xml* All files must be saved in the same workspace (folder).

  * ArcGRID

 See [Format Descriptions for Geospatial Data](https://www.loc.gov/preservation/digital/formats/fdd/gis_fdd.shtml) for a list of geospatial data formats.